grafana/tempo/docs/sources/helm-charts/tempo-distributed/get-started-helm-charts/_index.md

 The Grafana Tempo Helm chart allows you to configure, install, and upgrade Grafana Tempo within a Kubernetes cluster.
 Using this procedure, you will:

-- Create a custom name-space within your Kubernetes cluster
+- Create a custom namespace within your Kubernetes cluster
 - Install Helm and the grafana helm-charts repository
 - Configure Google Cloud Platform storage for traces
 - Install Tempo using Helm